ghukill/blog/_posts/2017-09-10-photogrammetry.md

 </p>
 </div>

-I am 100% confident that more of this will be taking place.
+It is clearly quite rough, but, this was 12 images, taken quickly, from my phone.
+12 images.
+From a phone.
+In poor lighting.

+Undoubtedly, more to come.
+Much, much more.
 In fact, we are soon to meet with someone at Wayne State whom I understand to be doing this very thing for cultural artifacts.
 Now, how do we preserve, and provide discovery and access for these beauties...